 As a reminder, here are some things that help us survive elections:

 • Be kind.
 Number one is always “be kind,” isn’t it?
 In politics and in life.
 Remember that the people who believe differently than you do are not merely one-dimensional caricatures defined by their party affiliation.
 Following the Golden Rule would be a great way to restore civility to an increasingly uncivil public sphere.

-• You’re probably not going to change anyone’s mind by arguing; it’s rarely wise to engage in political arguments on social media or around the dinner table.
+• You’re probably not going to change anyone’s mind by arguing.
+It’s rarely wise to engage in political arguments on social media or around the dinner table.
 The temptation to dig in and fight back can be fierce, but do you really need to take on your college roommate’s second cousin on that Facebook thread or your Aunt Muriel over rhubarb pie?

 • Unfollow is your friend.
-So are regular breaks from news and social media.
+So are regular breaks from the news and social media.
 Just because those cable channels broadcast twenty-four hours a day doesn’t mean you need to tune in.

 • Give generously to organizations doing the kind of work that nudges the world toward how you think things should be.

-• When you cannot bear to think about the candidates any more, think about Americans like Dorothea Lange, Martin Luther King, Jr., Fred Astaire, Amelia Earhart, Billie Holiday, Flannery O’Connor, Johnny Cash, Michelle Kwan, and Bryan Stevenson.
+• When you cannot bear to think about the candidates anymore, think about Americans like Dorothea Lange, Martin Luther King, Jr., Fred Astaire, Amelia Earhart, Billie Holiday, Flannery O’Connor, Johnny Cash, Michelle Kwan, and Bryan Stevenson.

 • Think about the Americans who defend our country.
 I could go on.